 Lucy was called to the Bar in 2021 by the Honourable Society of Middle Temple.
 Lucy was awarded a Major Scholarship with Middle Temple and a Commitment to the Bar scholarship from BPP university (2021).
 Lucy graduated with a 2:1 from the University of Surrey in 2018.

-Lucy is CEO and Co-Founder of Lawyers Who Care, the UK’s first mentoring non-profit organisation to facilitate mentoring and community support for care-experienced aspiring lawyers.
+Lucy is co-founder and was inaugural CEO of Lawyers Who Care, the UK’s first mentoring non-profit organisation to facilitate mentoring and community support for care-experienced aspiring lawyers.

 Trauma-informed law and neurodivergence: